Archive for the ‘Music’ Category

 Most people just know the Bee Gees from after older brother Barry discovered his falsetto voice trying to sound like the Stylistics, and married this to an R&B beat that helped launch the Disco revolution and made Saturday Night Fever the second greatest-selling album of all time (only Michael Jackson’s Thriller sold more).
 Their sound became so popular and so dominate across the airwaves that radio stations inevitably launched ‘Bee Gees free’ weekends in backlash.

 A fourth, younger brother, Andy, caught the tail of their success and spun his own gold as a solo artist.
 He was poised to join the group for good before he flamed out and died at 30 from over indulgences in cocaine and alcohol.
-And, the ‘man in the middle,’ Maurice, died unexpected at 53 in 2003, leaving his twin Robin, and older brother Barry lost and adrift in his wake, just like the sailor stranded on the ‘iceberg running free’ in “Odessa.”
+And, the ‘man in the middle,’ Maurice, died unexpectedly at 53 in 2003, leaving his twin Robin, and older brother Barry lost and adrift in his wake, just like the sailor stranded on the ‘iceberg running free’ in “Odessa.”

 I could never resist a beautiful melody or a glorious harmony.
 The Bee Gees produced more than any other group alive or dead.
 Orchestras could cover them and sound like brilliant long lost classical works.
 R&B artists could cover them (Nina Simon, Al Green, Richie Havens, Percy Sledge) and sound like soul classics.